J-Hill22/AI-Based-Contract-Review/README.md

 # AI Based Contract Review

 ## Overview
 This was my Senior Design Project for Auburn University.
 I was tasked with working with Auburn's Office of Sponsored Programs (OSP) to develop a program that could take in a contract and automatically highlight all instances of problematic language/clauses that are contained within the contract.
 This program will allow the OSP's contract negotiators to be more efficient in how many contracts they are able to process and ultimately allow Auburn University to fulfill its mission of doubling research expenditures set by President Roberts.
-This tool is meant to be a home-grown and cost-effective tool that competes with commercial applications such as LegalSifter, Lexion.ai, Cobblestone, etc. Originally this started as a three person group project, but one person quickly dropped the course, and the other person did not *meaningfully* contribute to the codebase.
+This tool is meant to be a home-grown and cost-effective tool that competes with commercial applications such as LegalSifter, Lexion.ai, Cobblestone, etc.

 So I present to you **Jarrett's Best Effort: AI Based Contract Review**.